-We recently launched a new website for Hickory Smokehouse of Kingston, www.hickoryrestaurant.com, ensuring that their website was easily viewable on smartphones.
+We recently launched a new website with Responsive Design, www.hickoryrestaurant.com, ensuring that their website was easily viewable on smartphones.

 Restaurants can have a lot of foot traffic where potential customers pick an establishment based on their smartphone search.
 As tourists are traveling through the Hudson Valley on Rte.
 28 to Woodstock or on the Thruway for to a weekend of skiing, Hickory’s menus, photos, and directions are perfectly sized for easy viewing on a smart phone, making it more likely that people will stop by for a meal (by the way, their hush puppies are to die for!).
 If patrons can’t see on their smartphone what a restaurant has to offer, they will likely move on with their search.